JoseBarbero/UBUMLaaS/README.md

     *Caution*: Close all workers of RQ before stop redis-server

 ## Execution
-1. Activate conda environment if not activated.
+1. Inside the UBUMLaaS repository's folder, activate conda environment if not activated.
     ```bash
     $ conda activate UBUMLaaS
     ```